pedroos/strei/README.md

 Copy your files from a release to a directory and run `strei.exe`.

-Then, using the trey icon, select your VLC installation directory, and, if desired, a media directory.
+Then, using the tray icon, select your VLC installation directory, and, if desired, a media directory.

 Then, you're ready to load a sound.